LyonsLab/PhytoOracle/README.md

     <img src="pics/PhytoOracle_logo.PNG" width="300" height="300" />
 <p>

-PhytoOracle is a scalable, distributed workflow manager for analyzing highthroughput phenotyping data.
-It is designed to process data from the [UArizona Gantry](https://youtu.be/da2gKRdMeXY), but it can be adapted to work for data from other platforms such as drones, indoor plant phenotyping platforms, and satellite imagery.
+PhytoOracle is a scalable, distributed workflow manager for analyzing highthroughput phenotyping (phenomic) data.
+It is designed to process data from the [UArizona Gantry](https://youtu.be/da2gKRdMeXY) but can be adapted to work for data from other platforms such as drones, indoor plant phenotyping platforms, and satellite imagery.

-PhytoOracle uses a master-worker framework for distributed computing (HPC, Cloud, etc.) and can run jobs on nearly all Unix environments.
+PhytoOracle uses the [CCTools](https://cctools.readthedocs.io/en/latest/) master-worker framework for distributed computing (HPC, Cloud, etc.) and can run jobs on nearly all Unix environments.
+This framework allows thousands of jobs to run in parallel, significantly expediting processing of phenomic data.

 ## Documentation